-The Bet Midrash is the center of all happenings in the structure, and can be viewed from most of the spaces that surround it.
+The Bet Midrash, as shown here, is the center of all happenings in the structure, and can be viewed from most of the spaces that surround it.

 Additionally, it receives natural light which emphasizes the spiritual and central place that it is.